martin26/Diablo-II--Vanilla-Frosting/README.txt

 - Countess can now drop up to a Zod.

-- All cube recipes are now unlocked (excluding tempered recipes).
+- Runes are now colored red

 - Drop rates and ratios for the entire game have been improved.